D. J. Carrasco: Chicago White Sox

 On January 11, 2008, Carrasco signed a minor league contract that included an invitation to spring training with the Chicago White Sox.

 On July 9, 2008, Carrasco was recalled by the White Sox to replace injured closer Bobby Jenks.
 Carrasco posted a 2.38 ERA in seven appearances with Triple-A Charlotte before being recalled.
 On August 3, 2008, during a game against the Kansas City Royals, Carrasco threw two pitches inside to Miguel Olivo, the second one hitting Olivo.
 Olivo came after Carrasco and started a bench-clearing brawl.
-On December 12, 2009, Carrasco was non-tendered by the White Sox, making him a free agent.
+On December 12, 2008, Carrasco was non-tendered by the White Sox, making him a free agent.

 Pittsburgh Pirates

-On January 13, 2010, Carrasco signed a major league contract with the Pittsburgh Pirates with an invite to spring training.
+On January 16, 2010, Carrasco signed a minor league contract with the Pittsburgh Pirates with an invite to spring training.
+He had his contract selected to the major leagues on April 4.

 Arizona Diamondbacks

 On July 31, 2010, Carrasco, Bobby Crosby and Ryan Church were traded to the Arizona Diamondbacks for Chris Snyder and Pedro Ciriaco.
+On December 2, Carrasco was non-tendered and became a free agent.